-Argentina, Kau Tapen Lodge; Another Day At The End Of The World.
+Argentina, Kau Tapen Lodge; Another Day At The End Of The World

 Given the milder conditions and lower water there seems little need to dredge to depths.
 I advise a ten foot intermediate poly leader and weighted size 12 rubber legs.
 A good tactic to start with and not too offensive.
 On the Rio Grande I always tend to err on the side of caution by starting smaller and shallower and the brought little interest move deeper and becomes more aggressive with my tactics.

-Tim is unrolling tidy loops which cover the water with ease, the only disturbance is the small plop his rubber legs is making as it hits the surface.
+Tim is unrolling tidy loops which cover the water with ease, the only disturbance is the small plop his rubber legs makes as it meets the surface.
 He retrieves with short strips, broken by a small pause between each, just enough action to get the rubber legs kicking back and forth invitingly.
 After five minutes we are in softer holding water.
 The breeze on our back provides just enough cover to ripple the surface and disguise our presence.
 Sending another shallow angled cast the fly lands with a satisfying plop inches from the high bank.

 Now forty meters downstream from where the first fish was hooked, we slowly we walk on small stones back to where all the excitement started.
 There is little rush as it will be good to give the pool time to settle.
 I carefully check the leader and fly for signs of wear.
 One rubber leg has broken off so we re-tie with the same pattern, certainly no need to change.
 Twenty minutes pass before we move back to the faster water at the head.